allenai/ike/src/main/scala/org/allenai/dictionary/ml/README.md

 * does not match sentence 4

-It is left to the compound operators to calculate the number of required operators for each sentences will be made by applying all their primitive operators, and in particular to avoid "double counting" requirements if multiple operators would, for example, edit the same word within a query.
+It is left to the compound operators to calculate the number of required operators for each sentences that will be made by applying all their primitive operators, and in particular to avoid "double counting" requirements if multiple operators would, for example, edit the same query-token within a query.

-Implementation-wise we record this information using an map of integers to integers, where the keys are integers corresponding to particular sentences and the values are 0, if the given operation does not fulfill a requirement for a particular sentence, 1 if it fulfills one requirement, 2 if it fulfills 2 and so on.
-By comparing the number of requirement a operator has fulfilled for a particular sentence to the edit distance from the starting query to that sentence we can quickly deduce whether the starting query would match then sentence if that set of operators were applied .
+Implementation-wise we record this information using an map of integers to integers, where the keys are integers corresponding to particular sentences and the values are the number of required edits made to that sentence.
+By comparing the number of requirement a operator has fulfilled for a particular sentence to the edit distance from the starting query to that sentence we can quickly deduce whether the starting query would match then sentence if that set of operators were applied.
 In the above example this means the operator would be associated with:

 IntMap(1 -> 0, 2 -> 1, 3 -> 1)